Sergei Tikhanovsky: Release

 On 21 June 2025, Tikhanovsky was released from prison after US representative Keith Kellogg's visit to Belarus, along with 13 other political prisoners.
 All were transported to Lithuania, where they were receiving care.
 In a press conference held the following day, Tsikhanouski called on US President Donald Trump to request that all political prisoners in Belarus are released.
 He said that he had been completely isolated for five years: "You don't even get letters, not a single call.
 For five years, I couldn't even go to confession with a priest.
 No letters, no calls, no priest, no lawyer".

 On 22 October 2025, Tikhanovsky and his wife were present in the European Parliament when another jailed Belarusian dissident Andrzej Poczobut received the Sakharov Prize.
 He told about a necessity to keep pressure on the Lukashenko regime.

+After his release, Tikhanovsky settled down in Los Angeles.

 Recognition and awards

-In December 2020, Tikhanovsky was named among the representatives of the democratic Belarusian opposition, honored with the Sakharov Prize by the European Parliament.
+In December 2020, members of the Coordination Council of the Belarusian opposition, including the Tsikhanovskis, received the Sakharov Prize from the European Parliament.